thetechcollective/gh-rotator/README.md

 The manifest files are created by the workflow in the product repo at<br/> `./configurations/<CONFIGURATION>/config-<CONFIGURATION>-manifest.json`

-So conseqently `dev`, `qa` or `prod` configurations will be created as:
+So consequently `dev`, `qa` or `prod` configurations will be created as:

 - `./configurations/dev/config-dev-manifest.json`
 - `./configurations/qa/config-qa-manifest.json`
 - `./configurations/prod/config-prod-manifest.json`

 ### One flow to trigger everything
-Besides the `config-rotator.json` config file, the product repo also offers a rotator flow, implemented by using a genric flow (`.github/workflows/rotator.yml`)
+Besides the `config-rotator.json` config file, the product repo also offers a rotator flow, implemented by using a generic flow (`.github/workflows/rotator.yml`)

-This flow takes a set of predefined mandatory parameters and have dispatch enabled, which enables that it can be triggered either manually or programatically by using `gh workflow run ...`).
+This flow takes a set of predefined mandatory parameters and have dispatch enabled, which enables that it can be triggered either manually or programmatically by using `gh workflow run ...`).

 The parameters are defines as: